Child sexual exploitation is a form of child sexual abuse

 - Gang member or association with gangs

-Signs and indicators that something is wrong:
+Signs that something is wrong:

 - Regularly going missing